Information Disclosure and Promotion Policy Design for Platforms: Computation of Optimal Simple Confounding Policies

-We focus on the case where Seller 1 sells the product that most consumers prefer.
-In particular, $\alpha > 2\beta\left(1-\frac{\beta}{4}\right)$ which ensures that at all prices that may arise in equilibrium, the seller's product generates more value than the competitor's.
-This condition is equivalent to $(\alpha-p^*>\beta)$ where we define $p^*:=\arg \max_{p} p\rho_c(p)$.
+In what follows, we derive optimal myopic and confounding promotion policies for this demand model, which results in the expressions defined in Examples~\ref{example:MyopicPromotion} and \ref{example:ConfoundingPromotion}.
+For simplicity, we focus on the case where most consumers prefer the product offered by our focal seller.
+In particular, we assume that $a > 2b\left(1-\frac{b}{4}\right)$ which ensures that at all prices that may arise in equilibrium, the seller's product generates more value than the outside option.
+This condition is equivalent to $(a-p^*>b)$ where $p^*:=\arg \max_{p} p\bar{\rho}_c(p)$.
 In this case, the platform is incentivized to promote the seller with high probability.

-Throughout this section, we will use the notation corresponding to simple promotion policies (see Definition \ref{def:simplePromotionPolicies}).
-Thus, we only specify the price that is promoted with positive probability and the associated probabilities of promotion.
+Throughout this section, we will use the notation corresponding to simple promotion policies (see Definition~\ref{def:simplePromotionPolicies}).
+Thus, we only specify the price that is promoted with positive probability and the associated probabilities of promotion as a function of the seller's belief.